nacalang2030-sudo/Q1---Trackademia/README.md

 ## Methodology

 ### System Structure
-The system is built using the Tkinter framework.
-It follows a modular functional flow:
+The system is built using a GUI-based:

- - **Authentication Layer**: A login window validates the user.
- - **Dashboard Layer**: Upon successful login, the main dashboard initializes.
- - **Data Layer**: Uses Python data structures to handle information during the session:
- - **Dictionary** for grades (Key: Subject, Value: Grade).
- - **List of Tuples** for assignments (Name, Deadline).
+- **login system** autthenticates user credentials
+- **main application** displays a tabbed interface using ttk.Notebook
- - **Dictionary** for schedules (Subject, Time/Day).
+- **Tabs** Grades, Assignments, schedules

 ### Core Feature Implementation

-#### Log in
+#### Log in system
-validation is performed vie the try_login() funtion.
-If the netries matched the stored constants the login windows is destroyed and the main pplication is launched.
+- validates username and password
+- displays success or erros using messagebox
+- shows the main application after succesfully logging in

 #### Grade Storage and Average Calculation
 Grades are stored in a dictionary: